Minouche Shafik: Columbia University

+Columbia University pro-Palestinian campus protests during the Gaza war

-After the conflict intensified in October 2023, and an altercation concerning an Israeli student led to legal action, Shafik issued a statement saying that if "speech is unlawful or violates University rules, it will not be tolerated".
+After the Gaza war intensified in October 2023, and an altercation concerning an Israeli student led to legal action, Shafik issued a statement saying that if "speech is unlawful or violates University rules, it will not be tolerated".
 While some, including US House of Representative member Ritchie Torres, and US Congresswoman Kathy Manning, said she should have done more to protect Jewish students from anti-Semitic violence on campus; faculty and graduate workers raised concerns over her decision to suspend pro-Palestine student groups such as Jewish Voice for Peace (JVP) and Students for Justice in Palestine (SJP) from the campus for repeatedly violating University policies relating to on campus events.

+US Congress hearings on campus antisemitism during the Gaza war

 In November 2023, Shafik was invited to attend the 2023 United States Congress hearing on antisemitism, but declined, citing a scheduling conflict.
 She later gave testimony before the United States House Committee on Education & the Workforce on 17 April 2024, along with David Greenwald and Claire Shipman, co-chairs of the Trustees of Columbia University.
 Former presidential advisors and consultants Shailagh Murray, Dana Remus, and Philippe Reines, along with lawyers, political officials, and experts on antisemitism prepared Shafik for the hearing for months.